What happens when we age and sex becomes more difficult?

 But pregnancy isn’t the only time we may need to change up positions.
 Do you have a heart condition?
 Are you concerned about too much exertion during sex-play?
 First ask your physician for approval, then concentrate on ways to have sex with minimal exertion.
 Side-lying positions are easier on your heart than being on top.
 If you’re a man, stay on your back and let your wife do most of the work.
 You can enjoy watching, touching, and squeezing anything within reach.
 And, wives, if arthritis pain affects your hips, the nesting spoon position is a good one to try with your husband entering from behind.

 During middle life you may discover your libido (sex drive) to be somewhat lower than a decade or two before.
 Many couples adapt to this change by extending their foreplay while increasing the quality and variety of ways to play.
 As they learn how to lean into these pleasurable sensations, the challenge of decreased desire can surprisingly lead to an increase in sexual satisfaction.
 God loves to bless His children in the safe, sensual playground of marriage.
+(And here are 6 foreplay ideas that can help you do just that!)

 If husband and wife have not already learned about it in the past, this is a wonderful time to become cliterate.
 Being accomplished in the art of navigating and stimulating the clitoris can elevate the pleasure of sex play for both partners.